 2. Time Your Meals Strategically

-- The “Second Dinner”: Many children naturally become hungry at 8:00 PM or 9:00 PM.
-Use this window for a calorie-rich meal.
+- The “Second Dinner”: Many children feel hungry again around 8:00–9:00 PM.
+Use this window for a calorie-rich meal or snack.

-The Strategy: Don’t stress over a light lunch.
+Do not stress over a light lunch.
 If they eat a massive breakfast and a late dinner, their total daily “fuel tank” will still be full.

 3. Use “Liquid Gold”: Smart Snacks and Smoothies

-- The “Growth Smoothie”: Blend bananas, peanut butter, full-fat milk, and a bit of honey.
+Blend bananas, peanut butter, full-fat milk, and a bit of honey.

-The Strategy: A high-calorie shake after school is an easy way to boost caloric intake without the pressure of a formal meal.
+A high-calorie shake after school is an easy way to boost caloric intake without the pressure of a formal meal.

 4. Protect Sleep for Growth Hormone Release